What is the organizational structure of ATEL Properties?

 Describe ATEL's current real estate portfolio.

-Currently we own apartment buildings in Florida, manufacturing facilities in Illinois, and office & retail properties in Colorado.
+Currently we own apartment buildings in Florida, an office building in Illinois, industrial property in Texas and office & retail properties in Colorado.